adrianmejias/jQuery-MGlass/README.markdown

 ## Description

 Displays a magnifying glass on image hover.
-Fade animations with CSS3 or jQuery
+Fading animations with CSS3 and jQuery fallback.

 [See the demo](http://younes.info/demos/mglass/example.html)